top of page

 A Pine Siskin eating fresh Safflower Seeds

 Pine Siskin: at a glance you might believe you have a bunch of female house finches but at a closer look, they are a bit smaller and they have a splash of yellow on their wings and tails.
 They usually travel in flocks and we’ve seen 2-3 of them at once only a few times, otherwise there were over 50 birds.
+They love to east Safflower seeds and hulled Sunflower meats as well.
+We'll add these products to the list at the bottom for you too!

 An adult Male Scarlet Tanager in Winter Plumage visits our large pool (or dish with water in it).